Minnesota Dentist Reaffirms Man’s Place at the Top of the Food Chain

 Speaking from a nearby hotel, Palmer proudly recounted the event and described the moment when, after several turns kicking Cecil’s rapidly decomposing corpse and mimicking sexual acts with the lion’s left orbital socket, he was able to sever Cecil’s head with a Black and Decker hacksaw and remove his hide using a rusted Kitchen Aid serrated vegetable knife.

-“I would have liked to have anally violated that fucker with the branch of a nearby tree in honor of Katherine and for a better photo to post on Facebook, but there just wasn’t enough time,” Palmer said, referring to Katherine Chappell, an editor for the highly overrated HBO program Game of Thrones who earlier this year was mauled to death by a lioness while on safari in South Africa.
+“I would have liked to anally violate that bastard with the branch of a nearby tree in honor of Katherine and for a better photo to post on Facebook, but there just wasn’t enough time,” Palmer said, referring to Katherine Chappell, an editor for the highly overrated HBO program Game of Thrones who earlier this year was mauled to death by a lioness while on safari in South Africa.

 “It’s something I really regret because I think it would have been good for children the world over to see that so long as there are brave people like myself out there, they have nothing to worry about from these overgrown fuck-faced felines,” Palmer added, shaking his head solemnly.
 “The way I see it, they took one of ours, and so it was my duty to take one of theirs.”